DevEnriquegd/customers_shopping_behavior/README.md

 This project delivers a complete end-to-end analysis of customer shopping behavior using Python, SQL, and Power BI.
 It explores the factors influencing purchase decisions, revenue contribution, discount sensitivity, product performance, and customer loyalty.

-The final output includes a fully interactive Poswer BI dashboard and a business-oriented executive summary with actionable recommendations.
+The final output includes a fully interactive Power BI dashboard, a business-oriented executive summary with actionable recommendations, and a stakeholder presentation (`.pptx`).

 ---